ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 {{as-commsec}} specifies how communication with the authorization server is secured.

-## RawPublicKey Mode {#rpk-mode}
+## Raw Public Key Mode {#rpk-mode}

-When the client uses RawPublicKey authentication, the procedure is as described in the following.
+When the client uses raw public key authentication, the procedure is as described in the following.

 ### Access Token Retrieval from the Authorization Server